 Ok—so our current situation is undesirable, as is immortality.
 Let’s eliminate fear of the unknown.
 What if we had control over our own death?
 What if some benevolent force took all the guesswork out of it, so we’d know we’d be immortal until we, ourselves, chose to die?
 And how would we know we’re ready?

 And what if a group of people lived in a perfect utopia designed for their enjoyment, where jobs were plentiful, anyone could gain expertise in any skill, discrimination were nonexistent, and earning money were as easy as making frogs hump and selling their babies?
 (The frog’s babies.)
-What, then, could possibly make them decide they want to die?
+What, then, could possibly make them decide when to die?

 Let’s find out.